 Activity Evidence that supports this approach Challenge number(s) addressed Implementation of Lexonik Leap and Lexonik Advance reading support programme.
-Reading comprehension strategies and phonics interventions can have a positive impact on pupils' ability to read and understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: Phonics EEF (educationendowmentfoundation.org.uk) Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 2, 3 Engaging with the National Tutoring Programme to support the progress of students whose attainment has been most impacted by the pandemic.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 3 Implementation of one to one support for numeracy and literacy via the introduction of IDL.
+Reading comprehension strategies and phonics interventions can have a positive impact on pupils' ability to read and understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: 2, 3 Phonics EEF (educationendowmentfoundation.org.uk) Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF Engaging with the National Tutoring Programme to support the progress of students whose attainment has been most impacted by the pandemic.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 3 Implementation of one to one support for numeracy and literacy via the introduction of handwriting support, numeracy ninjas, timestable rockstars and one to one support in lessons.
 One to one support targeted at specific gaps can be very effective at supporting students who are falling behind.
 One to one tuition EEF (educationendowmentfoundation.org.uk) 2, 3